Rogue wave: Early reports

-In 1826, French scientist and naval officer Captain Jules Dumont d'Urville reported waves as high as 33 m in the Indian Ocean with three colleagues as witnesses, yet he was publicly ridiculed by fellow scientist François Arago.
+In 1826, French scientist and naval officer Jules Dumont d'Urville reported waves as high as 33 m in the Indian Ocean with three colleagues as witnesses, yet he was publicly ridiculed by fellow scientist François Arago.
 In that era, the thought was widely held that no wave could exceed 9 m.
-Author Susan Casey wrote that much of that disbelief came because there were very few people who had seen a rogue wave and survived; until the advent of steel double-hulled ships of the 20th century "people who encountered 100 ft rogue waves generally weren't coming back to tell people about it."
+Author Susan Casey wrote that much of that disbelief came because there were very few people who had seen a rogue wave and survived; until the advent of steel double-hulled ships of the 20th century, "people who encountered 100 ft rogue waves generally weren't coming back to tell people about it."

 Pre-1995 research

-Unusual waves have been studied scientifically for many years (for example, John Scott Russell's wave of translation, an 1834 study of a soliton wave), but these were not linked conceptually to sailors' stories of encounters with giant rogue ocean waves, as the latter were believed to be scientifically implausible.
+Unusual waves have been studied scientifically for many years (for example, John Scott Russell's wave of translation, an 1834 study of a soliton wave).
+Still, these were not linked conceptually to sailors' stories of encounters with giant rogue ocean waves, as the latter were believed to be scientifically implausible.